 A corneal abrasion, or scratch on your cornea, may not sound like a serious problem, but since it’s on your highly delicate eye tissue, even a tiny scratch can be extremely painful.
-At his offices in Reston and Vienna, Virginia, compassionate and experienced ophthalmologist David K. Chow, MD, MPH, FACS, treats eye injuries of all types in-house.
+At his office in Reston, Virginia, compassionate and experienced ophthalmologist David K. Chow, MD, MPH, FACS, treats eye injuries of all types in-house.
 If you’re hurting, call the office or book an appointment online today.
 Same-day appointments are often available.

 A corneal abrasion is a small scratch on the top layer of your eye’s cornea.
 A corneal abrasion can cause symptoms such as:

 If you’re dealing with these symptoms, it’s best to take action promptly, before the injury can ulcerate.

 You can get corneal abrasions in a number of different ways, including:

 Other eye injuries are often caused by foreign objects in the eye, trauma, or chemical burns.
 Regardless of how your eye injury happened, it’s crucial that you take the right steps to protect your eyes promptly.

 Call Dr. Chow right away for help.
 In the meantime, don’t put your fingers in your eyes, and don’t rub them.
 Blink your eyes repeatedly to help your natural tear film dislodge the particle and wash it away.

 It’s generally safe to flush your eyes gently with a sterile eyewash or saline solution if you feel like you have sand or other tiny particles trapped inside your eyes.

 If you wear contact lenses, don’t try to place contacts in your eyes while they’re irritated or hurting.
 This could potentially trap a foreign body or bacteria in your eye or possibly worsen a corneal abrasion and turn it into an ulcer.